Asian Americans in arts and entertainment: 1960s

 In 1965, frustrated with the limited opportunities given to them, actors Mako, James Hong, Beulah Quo, Pat Li, and June Kim, together with Guy Lee and Yet Lock, formed East West Players (EWP), a Los Angeles-based Asian American theater company – the first of its kind.
 They produced their own shows to allow Asian American actors the opportunity to perform a wide range of leading roles.
 As the need still exists, EWP continues today.
-Dozens of other Asian American theater companies have since formed in major cities throughout the US, providing similar outlets elsewhere.
+Dozens of other Asian American theater companies have since formed in major cities throughout the US, providing similar outlets.

 1980s

 In 1988, playwright David Henry Hwang's Broadway hit M. Butterfly won a Tony Award for Best Play, among other awards.